 Introduction to landslides and mudflows

-People often use landslides and mudslides to mean one thing.
-They are also known as landslips, slumps or slope failure.
-There are many types of landslides such as Block Slide, Rockfall, art Flow, Creep and so on, and we shall look at them on the next page.
+People often use the terms landslides and mudslides to mean one thing.
+They are also known as landslips, slumps, or slope failure.
+There are many types of landslides, such as Block Slide, Rockfall, art Flow, Creep, and so on, and we shall look at them on the next page.

 What is a Landslide and a Mudslide?

-In simple terms, a landslide is a massive movement of rock, soil, debris or earth material downwards along a hill or slope due to the force of gravity.
-The movement may be flowing, spreading, falling, toppling, sliding and so on.
-This can be dry debris movement or water saturated (muddy) earth material.
+In simple terms, a landslide is a massive movement of rock, soil, debris, or earth material downwards along a hill or slope due to the force of gravity.
+The movement of the land may be flowing, spreading, falling, toppling, sliding, and so on.
+They can be dry debris movement or water-saturated (muddy) earth material.

-When they occur, they may cover a very small area — uphill to downhill or may travel over several miles from they source.
-Depending on the volume and speed, it can wipe out anything in its path such as houses, cars, trees and electricity poles.
+When they occur, they may cover a small area — uphill to downhill or may travel over several miles from their source.
+Depending on the volume and speed, it can wipe out anything in its paths, such as houses, cars, trees, and electricity poles.

 Landslides occur everywhere, although some places are more prone to it than others.